ManagedBass/ManagedBass.DocFX/articles/Conceptual/Speaker-Assignment-Flags.md

 To take advantage of this, HSTREAM and HMUSIC channels can be assigned to specific speakers.
 For example, channels can be played on the front or rear speakers to effectively have 2 separate stereo outputs from the one device.
 A 3rd stereo output is available on 5.1 cards, and a 4th on 7.1 cards.
-The speakers member of the <xref:ManagedBass.BassInfo> structure can be used to check how many speakers are available.
+The <xref:ManagedBass.BassInfo.SpeakerCount> member of the <xref:ManagedBass.BassInfo> structure can be used to check how many speakers are available.

 ## Stereo speaker assignment flags
 BassFlags                                      | Definition